 Acupuncture, herbal therapy, and qi gong (which are physical stretches and exercises for your qi) help beat a lingering cold or reduce the frequency of colds, infections, and asthma attacks by correcting the imbalances in qi.
 Even doing one of these three simple activities can greatly improve your immunity.

-Previously, I’ve written about how acupuncture helps the body to heal itself.
-Another way acupuncture does that is by stimulating the immune system cellular activity and gene expression as well as influencing enzyme activity.1 In Chinese medicine terms, we say that acupuncture is boosting the qi.
+Acupuncture stimuates the body to heal itself.
+One way acupuncture does that is by stimulating the immune system cellular activity and gene expression as well as influencing enzyme activity.1 In Chinese medicine terms, we say that acupuncture is boosting the qi.

 Many Chinese herbs also improve the immune system.
 For example, ginseng, an herb known for its ability to boost qi and improve immunity, has been shown to prevent colds and upper respiratory tract infections in a nursing home.2 Also cordyceps, a mushroom originating from Tibet, is now widely used to improve immune function.
 This herb can help in the winter and the change of seasons to boost immunity when everyone else is getting sick.
 It is especially good for those with chronic respiratory conditions such as asthma and sinusitis.
 Remember, Chinese herbs are most effective when taken in a formula that is tailored to your specific imbalance.
 It is important to get a recommended formula from a Chinese medicine practitioner.